knope-dev/knope/docs/src/config/step/Command.md

 # Command step

 Run a command in your current shell after optionally replacing some variables.
-This step is here to cover the infinite things you might want to do that Dobby does not yet know how to do itself.
+This step is here to cover the infinite things you might want to do that knope does not yet know how to do itself.
 If you have a lot of these steps or a complex `command`, we recommend you write a script in something like Bash or Python, then simply call that script with a command.

 ## Example